Hy-Vee: 2010s

 In 2010, Hy-Vee expressed interest in building/opening a store in Joplin, Missouri, but the plans fell through when the developer would not negotiate traffic signal installation.
 Despite this, they retained interest in the area, but according to a Facebook reply in 2016, they have yet to make plans for the Joplin area.

 In 2012, Hy-Vee introduced its loyalty program, Hy-Vee Fuel Saver, which allows customers to earn discounts on fuel at Casey's General Stores; Shell; PDQ/Kwik Trip, as well as Hy-Vee's own gas stations, by purchasing select items.

 Later that year, Hy-Vee began adding full-service restaurants to some stores, such as the Hy-Vee Market Grille.

 In 2015, Hy-Vee brought online shopping to all stores with the introduction of its new website, Hy-Vee Aisles Online.
 The company's loyalty program adopted Hy-Vee Fuel Saver + Perks branding.

 In September 2015, Hy-Vee opened its first stores in the Minneapolis–Saint Paul metropolitan area.

 In 2016, Hy-Vee began opening clothing boutiques featuring Tesco's F&F brand in select larger locations.

 In 2017, Hy-Vee became the exclusive retailer in its service area for sports nutrition products marketed by Mark Wahlberg.
 This expanded into a deal-making Hy-Vee a franchisee for Wahlburgers restaurants; the first location under the deal opened in May 2018 at the Mall of America in Bloomington, Minnesota.
 In 2025, Hy-Vee announced the end of its partnership with Wahlburgers, converting all locations into Market Grille.

 Hy-Vee opened its first standalone HealthMarket store in 2018.
 Much like the in-store health department, also named HealthMarket, the standalone store focuses on health and wellness.
 The store is a smaller format than regular Hy-Vee stores and contains a pharmacy and attached Orangetheory Fitness.

-In 2018, the first-ever Hy-Vee Dollar Fresh store opened up in Osceola, Iowa.
-This concept offers customers in smaller communities a fresh, new product selection at low prices.
-Customers will find a full selection of grocery items, a bakery section with a full range of fresh-baked items, a dollar section, a Wall of Value, ready-to-eat meal offerings, and other services.
+In 2018, the first Hy-Vee Dollar Fresh store opened up in Osceola, Iowa.
+The concept is designed and marketed to offer customers in smaller communities a budget-friendly selection of grocery items, and includes a bakery section, a dollar section, a Wall of Value, ready-to-eat meal offerings, and other services.

 In 2018, the first Hy-Vee Fast & Fresh convenience store opened in Davenport, Iowa.
 It offered standard pantry and frozen grocery items alongside fresh produce, dairy, meat, and bakery departments.
 It also had a gas station, online pickup, wood-oven pizzas, sushi, a craft beer station, wine and spirits section, made-to-order meals, take-and-heat meals, meal kits, and a Starbucks with a drive-thru.
 Unlike other Hy-Vee locations, the convenience store was not open 24/7; in some markets, Hy-Vee Fast & Fresh was meant to compete with Walmart Neighborhood Market, a similar small-store concept launched in 1998.

 In 2019, Hy-Vee announced it would open Joe Fresh clothing sections in stores and replace its existing F&F clothing departments.